jjorns20/Project1/README.md

 SSH into the control node and follow the steps below:

-Copy the _ file to _.
+Copy the filebeat-playbook.yml file to /etc/ansible/roles.

-Update the _ file to include...
+Update the filebeat-config.yml file to include the Elk server private IP.

-Run the playbook, and navigate to ____ to check that the installation worked as expected.
+Run the playbook, and navigate to kibana page to check that the installation worked as expected.

-TODO: Answer the following questions to fill in the blanks:

-Which file is the playbook?
-Where do you copy it?

 Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?